fxcm-mroman/FXCM-API/docs/forexconnectapi.rst

 Table manager vs Non-table manager
 ----------------------------------

 Table manager preload all tables to your local memory, it is an in-memory representation of API tables.
 The table manager allows you to subscribe to table change events such as updates, adding rows, or removing rows.
-It is important to note that the SummaryTable is only accessible through the table manager.
-Table manager presents a performance decrease because it is constantly recalculating fields.
+It is important to note that the ``SummaryTable`` is only accessible through the table manager. ``Table manager`` presents a performance decrease because it is constantly recalculating fields.

-Non-table manager allow you to capture table updates adhoc via the use of a class that implements the **IO2GResponseListener** interface.
-It give performance advantage but you need to calculate some fields such as PipCost or P/L.
+``Non-table manager`` allow you to capture table updates adhoc via the use of a class that implements the ``IO2GResponseListener`` interface.
+It give performance advantage but you need to calculate some fields such as ``PipCost`` or ``P/L``.

 How to get current balance
 --------------------------

 You need to request the table from server.
-Please refer to NonTableManagerSamples/PrintTable example program:
+Please refer to ``NonTableManagerSamples\PrintTable`` example program:

 .. code-block:: C#